 Large Learning Rate

-When the learning rate α\alpha is a bit large we have some oscillations as the descent settles into the final path.
-Looking just at the loss curve everything seems perfectly fine and in practice this is fine!
-One issue is sometimes you'll see a rapid decay of loss at first and then unstable behavior as you settle in closer.
+When the learning rate α\alpha is a bit large we see some oscillations as the descent settles.
+Looking at the loss curve everything seems perfectly fine, but one issue is sometimes you’ll see a rapid decay of loss at first and then unstable behavior as you settle in closer.

 A Bit Unstable